stephanschwab/BuildForGood-YouTube-OP/README.md

 # BuildForGood YouTube OP Channel
+📌 This project is part of the BuildForGood ecosystem — a multi-project public goods initiative for Optimism.

 An educational YouTube channel dedicated to Optimism.
 This channel is part of the BuildForGood ecosystem and focuses on spreading Optimism culture, RetroPGF awareness, and showcasing public goods projects in a simple and visual way.